siran/writing/books/A New Arithmetic/A New Arithmetic - 005 Rotation, Opposition, and Signs.md

 a^*=ue^{-i\alpha},\qquad b^*=ve^{-i\beta},
 $$

-their joined positive value is:
+their resulting positive value is:

 $$
 |a+b|^2